HITT 1342 - Ambulatory Coding

 Methods of Instruction/Course Format/Delivery

-This class is delivered entirely online.
-You will use the Canvas Learning Management System to access all materials and assignments for this course.
-The resources provided, for this class, through Canvas include:
+Students will use the Canvas Learning Management System to access all course materials and assignments.
+The resources provided, for this course, via Canvas, include:

 • Assignments